fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 backup, and tried to install a new OS.
 I slightly panicked and just wanted a working OS.
 I tried Ubuntu first.
 Then Linux Mint, Debian, and NixOS.
 None worked.
-They all failed to install the bootloader - maybe due to the same reason it previously failed to start.
-I already suspected the SSD.
+They all failed to install the bootloader - maybe due to the same reason it previously failed to boot.
+I already suspected an SSD failure.
 Regardless, I had two presentations to prepare, and they were more critical than fixing my computer.

 As I was sitting in our student council room (I'm well-known there) already, and several people were aware of what I was trying to do, I just told them: 'I can't figure out why installing an OS on this laptop just does not work.'
-There were three people ready for the challenge.
+There were three people willing to take the challenge.
 I started to prepare for the presentation I was supposed to hold in two hours, somewhat unaware of what was happening to my laptop.
 At some point, just before I needed to go, they were
 successful: 'You now have NixOS'.
 It was among the bootsticks I had with me,